Battlepillars/Wro/README.md

 # THE TEAM
+aus den Regeln: Pictures of the team and robot must be provided.
+The pictures of the robot must cover all sides of the robot, must be clear, in focus and show aspects of the mobility, power and sense, and obstacle management.
+Reference in the discussion sections 1, 2 and 3 can be made to these pictures.
+Team photo is necessary for judges to relate and identify the team during the local and international competitions.

 Fotos und kurze Beschreibung

 <br><br><br>

 # Mobility Management
+aus den Regeln: Mobility management discussion should cover how the vehicle movements are managed.
+What motors are selected, how they are selected and implemented.
+A brief discussion regarding the vehicle chassis design /selection can be provided as well as the mounting of all components to the vehicle chassis/structure.
+The discussion may include engineering principles such as speed, torque, power etc. usage.
+Building or assembly instructions can be provided together with 3D CAD files to 3D print parts.

 Kurzer Satz was in dem Kapitel alles benannt werden wird.